riratu/vs-code-monkey/README.md

 ## Features

-With the Command "helloWorld" it writes very Beautiful Software.
+Execute the Command "monkey" and it writes very Beautiful Software in Javascript, like a Random Monkey with very good training.

 ## Requirements